 Maintaining water quality standards is crucial for local communities dependant upon surface water.
 Water quality is affected by pollution in two primary ways: from specific "point sources," such as wastewater treatment plants, and from nonspecific - or "nonpoint" - sources, such as contaminants that wash off from urban lawns, parking lots, and agricultural fields during rain falls.

 The TCEQ's Clean Rivers Program provides the opportunity to approach water quality issues within a watershed or river basin at the local and regional level through coordinated efforts among diverse agencies and various programs.
-Click here for more information on the Clean Rivers Program.

 Regulations help control pollution from point sources; changes in behavior are the best way to control pollution from nonpoint sources.
 Fortunately the TCEQ has information and funding available to help communities learn about and implement measures they can take to reduce runoff pollution.